 “Until you make your life your own, you’re walking in borrowed clothes.
 Leaders, whatever their field, are made up as much of their experiences as their skills, like everyone else.
 Unlike everyone else, they use their experiences rather than being used by it.”

 Considering how important our life experiences are in shaping and making us as leaders:

 - Are you taking time to reflect and learn from your life experiences?

 - Think of a turning point in your leadership journey, one that that shaped you as a leader, a critical moment of adversity or diversity that changed how you understood leadership and shaped your leadership approach.
-Could you share this experience in the comments below to inspire and motivate others?
+How have your responded to this experience?
+Does your response need to change?